 The Peter T. Paul College of Business and Economics hosted its first annual Diversity, Equity and Inclusion conference in February of 2023.
 The goal of this one-day, multi-session conference entitled, Cultivating Community, was to bring together students, staff, faculty, alumni, business leaders, and interested members of the local community to learn, share, connect, grow, and expand inclusive practices.
 The true highlight of the conference was the immense amount of engagement from the 187 attendees.
-Paul College expects even greater engagement in 2024 thanks to an exciting partnership with the College of Engineering and Physical Sciences, CEPS.
+PAUL College expects even greater engagement in 2024 thanks to an exciting partnership with the College of Engineering and Physical Sciences, CEPS.
+The Aulbani J. Beauregard Center for Equity, Justice and Freedom expanded its annual Durham-campus pre-commencement graduation celebration.
+This year, lavender stoles and firstgeneration medallions joined the traditional kente cloth stole in an effort to better reflect the multitude of identities held by the members of each class that register to participate annually.